alessandrobigiotti/threshold-ecdsa-in-off-chain-components/README.md

 ## Project Structure

 This section explains the project structure, the main folders and describes the files content.
 The project contains smart contracts to be deployed on a evm-based blockchain, and it is structured according to the best practice adopted by [nodejs](https://nodejs.org/en) and the deployment of the smart contracts was carried out via [truffle](https://archive.trufflesuite.com/docs/truffle/quickstart/).
-The interaction to smart contracts and the off-chain processes are implemented using python.
+The interaction to smart contracts and the off-chain processes are implemented using [Python](https://web3py.readthedocs.io/en/stable/).

 ### On-Chain code